 Don't let your attorney pressure you to settle your lawsuit (or your insurance payment) for less than what you are entitled to.
-The attorney on the other side would like to settle your case for a lesser amount, so his client can get off for less.
+The attorney on the other side would like to settle your case for a lesser amount, so his client can get out of the case for less.
 You should stand strong and take the time to fight for your entitled amount.
-If your financial situation is tight, you might feel pressured to settle just to get enough money to get by or to schedule a surgery, etc. There may be another choice for you, however.
+If your financial situation is tight, you might feel the pressure to settle just to get enough money to get by or to schedule a surgery, etc. There may be another choice for you, however.

-Advances against your lawsuit (settled or pending) or insurance payment do not require fees - these are factored into the amount of the advance, so you need pay nothing up-front nor anything out-of-pocket.
-The pay-back comes directly out of the settlement, so you do not make monthly payments.
+Advances against your lawsuit (settled or pending) or insurance payment do not require fees up-front - these are factored into the amount of the advance, so you need pay nothing up-front nor anything out-of-pocket.
+The pay-back comes directly out of the settlement, so you need not make monthly payments.
 The advance is non-recourse.
 This means your advance does not even have to be paid back if your case doesn't settle.
 This is why the rates may seem expensive - but as a last resort, advance funding can be a very good option.
 So, if you have pressure to settle for less on your case, a lawsuit advance may buy you time to wait for you full amount and fight for it.

-Make sure you find out all the details of an advance prior to taking one - it might not be your best option.
+Make sure you find out all the details of an advance prior to taking one - it might not be your best option, after all.
 Perhaps you can get a loan from a relative or get a refinance on your home.
-An advance is quite fast, however, and doesn't require a lot of red tape - the process is generally easy.
-You might consider a short-term advance while waiting for a refinance loan to come through - check out all your options and talk to your funding agent about ways to make an advance work for you, if it can at all.
+An advance is quite fast, however, and doesn't require a lot of red tape - the process is generally easy and fast.
+Check out all your options and talk to your funding agent about ways to make an advance work for you, if it can.
 Don't rush into it without looking at all options.

 An advance on your lawsuit or insurance case can be a good option to give you time to make your case stronger for a higher settlement.
 So, don’t be pressured to settle for less than the case is worth.